sensebox/ttn-osem-integration/README.md

 ### decoding profiles
 #### `sensebox/home`
-Decodes messages which contain 5 measurements of all sensors of the senseBox:home.
+Decodes messages of all sensors of the senseBox:home.
+Takes registered sensors into account and decodes payload accordingly.
+Therefore, the senseBox:home lora sketch should not be changed except TTN IDs.
 The correct sensorIds are matched via their titles.
-Decoding fits the [dragino senseBox:home sketch](https://github.com/sensebox/random-sketches/blob/master/lora/dragino/dragino.ino).
+Decoding fits the [senseBox:home lora sketch](https://github.com/sensebox/node-sketch-templater/blob/master/templates/homev2_lora.tpl).

 #### `lora-serialization`
 Allows decoding of messages that were encoded with the [`lora-serialization` library](https://github.com/thesolarnomad/lora-serialization).